GHCMaxim/Obsidian/Leftovers.md

 | Bucket Sort       | $O(n + k)$    | $O(n + k)$      | $O(n^2)$      | $O(n)$           |
 ### On the Subject of Type Conversion

-Type Conversion in Java is like building a house.
+Type Conversion in Java is like buil]ding a house.
 You building more of the house is free and is done automatically, you break down the house requires explicit permissions.
 Generally speaking, remember this list, going from smallest to biggest:

 Byte $\leftrightarrow$ Short $\leftrightarrow$ Int $\leftrightarrow$ Long $\leftrightarrow$ Float $\leftrightarrow$ Double